Code-Institute-Submissions/KJLuton-OceanClearUp_MemoryCardGame/README.md

 - If the same tile is clicked twice then it registers as a match.
 - Working out how to stop timer - when number of matches === (tiles.length/2), stop timer.
 Doesn't recognise "score" as "8" so it is always falsy.

+Matched score wasn't recognised from it's span id value as 8.
+Therefore I added score = 0 as a global value and changed the increment score from that value.

 Tiles weren't disabling:
 //if tiles are a match